frictionlessdata/frictionless-prototype-py/docs/target/extracting-data/README.md

 Extracting data means reading tabular data from some source.
-We can use various customization for this process as though providing a file format, table schema, limiting fields or rows amount, and many more.
-Let's see on real files:
+We can use various customizations for this process such as providing a file format, table schema, limiting fields or rows amount, and much more.
+Let's see this with real files:

 ```bash